Guyra is a vibrant community with a friendly, village atmosphere.

 The population of Guyra is 1,919 of which 51.5% are females and 48.5% are males.
 The Indigenous population of Guyra is 123 (6.4%) and the median age is 43.

-Guyra is located in the Hunter, New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.
+Guyra is located within the Hunter New England and Central Coast Primary Health Network, this Health Planning Compass provides an overview of community health for the region.

 Guyra is a town situated midway between Armidale and Glen Innes on the Northern Tablelands in the New England region of New South Wales.

 Located on a volcanic uplift of the Northern Tablelands, the town is one of the highest in Australia at 1,330 metres above sea level.
 Guyra is a peaceful, elevated village in the Armidale area on the New England Tablelands, where snow is not unusual in winter.

 Armidale Airport is the closest regional airport (just under 30 minutes to the south).
 Armidale airport is serviced by two airlines.
 Qantaslink delivers daily return flights to Sydney while Regional Airlines (REX) also delivers daily return flights to Sydney, except for Thursdays.

 NSW TrainLink provides one return service daily from Armidale to Sydney

 The major sources of employment in Guyra are:

 Guyra Multi-Purpose Service Hospital is a small regional hospital with an emergency department and less than 50 beds.
 Services that are provided include Acute Care, Residential Aged Care, Respite Care, Community Nursing, Child and Family Health, Physiotherapy.
 Visiting services provided are Speech Pathology, Women’s Health, Diabetes Education, Dietician, Psychologist and Drug and Alcohol Service.
 There are no mental health services available at this hospital and patients are referred to Armidale or Glen Innes.